Cotton Gap is a unique program for cotton growers to reach keen operational staff.

 The process for involvement:

 - Read over the employer eligibility criteria to confirm that you are eligible to be part of the program.
-Read over the workplace health and safety cheat sheet to ensure you meet the WHS requirements.

 - Create an advertisement for the Cotton Gap year role you are offering on your farm.
 This is an opportunity to ‘sell’ your farm, community and the experiences they will gain through spending time on your farm as well as provide them with enough information to decide whether the role is for them.
 Include photos.
 Consider putting yourself in the shoes of the students or parents.
 A template is provided by Cotton Australia for you to build on or you may like to use or you may like to develop your own.